Hyperbolic triangulations and discrete random graphs: Introduction

-{\bf Precision errors.} Radial coordinates as used in \cite{papa,gugelman,tobias} are prone to precision errors.
-This is unavoidable in any typical coordinate system because of the exponential nature of hyperbolic geometry.
-Indeed, the circumference of a hyperbolic circle of radius $r$ in $2\pi \sinh(r) = \Theta(e^r)$.
-Therefore, if we are using $b$ bits for the angular coordinate, two points on the circle of radius $b / \log(2) + \Theta(1)$ will be smashed into a single point, even if their exact distance is greater than 1.
-On the other hand, vertices in grids can be represented with paths from some specific ``origin'' vertex, thus avoiding these problems.
-Even if we are working with the continuous hyperbolic plane, a ``hybrid'' approach where each point is represented by a vertex of our grid together with the coordinates relative to that vertex.
+While the $R^{O(1)}$ factors may be seen as a disadvantage, they are avoided in \cite{papa,gugelman,tobias} by assuming that operations on floating point numbers are performed in time $O(1)$.
+However, any representation of the hyperbolic plane as a tuple of floating point numbers in a typical coordinate system is prone to precision errors.
+Indeed, the circumference of a hyperbolic circle of radius $r$ is $2\pi \sinh(r) = \Theta(e^r)$.
+Therefore, if we are using $b$ bits for the angular coordinate, two points on the circle of radius $b \log(2) + \Theta(1)$ will be smashed into a single point, even if their exact distance is greater than 1.
+In our approach the vertices are represented instead as paths from the ``root'' vertex, thus avoiding such precision problems even for very large values of $R$.
+Even if we want to perform computations in the continuous hyperbolic plane, a ``hybrid'' approach where each point is represented by a vertex of our tesselation together with the coordinates relative to that vertex is useful to prevent precision errors.
 Such approach is used in HyperRogue \cite{hyperdev}.

-{\bf Visualizations.} We can visualize a graph by mapping each of its vertices to a distinct vertex of our grid.
-Since the vertices in our grids are spaced regularly, this allows for aesthetically pleasant representations of graphs \cite{hrviz}.